dart-lang/site-www/src/_guides/language/sound-dart.md

 description: "."
 ---

-This guide tells you what sound Dart means, how to write sound Dart code, how strong mode enables soundness, how to enable strong mode, the rules for substituting types, and where you can learn more.
+This guide tells you why and how to write sound (type safe) Dart code.
+You'll learn how to use strong mode to enable soundness, as well as how to substitute types safely.

 {% comment %}
 Not ready yet...